anirhc/50.039-deep-learning-project/README.md

 1. Install Python 3 if you haven't already.

-2. Download the dataset from the link provided above and add `Mental Health Data.csv` to the project directory.

-3. Open a terminal or command prompt in the project directory.
+2. Open a terminal or command prompt in the project directory.

-4. Create a virtual environment using `venv`:
+3. Create a virtual environment using `venv`:
     ```bash
     python3 -m venv myenv
     ```

-5. Activate the virtual environment:
+4. Activate the virtual environment:
     - On Windows:
     ```bash
     myenv\Scripts\activate.bat